Cruz Azul Reserves and Academy: Cruz Azul Premier

 Cruz Azul Premier participated in the Segunda División/Liga Premier from 2015 to 2018.
 Cruz Azul Premier began participating in the Liga Premier de Ascenso as the official reserve team of Cruz Azul, without the right to promotion.
 This team was entirely separate from Cruz Azul Hidalgo.
 In 2015, the league made it mandatory for all Liga MX clubs to have a reserve team in the Liga Premier to keep players who exceeded the age limit for the U20 active, as well as those who had not yet consolidated in the first team.
 This led to the establishment of Cruz Azul Premier by the club.
 However, in 2018, this requirement was abolished, and the club decided to withdraw Cruz Azul Premier from the competition.

 Cruz Azul Lagunas

-Cruz Azul Lagunas currently competes in the Liga TDP (Group II) as the active reserve team of Cruz Azul.
-This team transitioned from competing in the Segunda División to its current position in the Tercera División as part of a restructuring process.
+Cruz Azul Lagunas currently competes in the Premier B—the bottom branch of the Liga Premier de México—as an active reserve team of Cruz Azul.
+The team transitioned from competing in the Segunda División to its current position in the Tercera División as part of a restructuring process.
 Cruz Azul Lagunas plays its home matches at the Deportivo La Laguna, located in the city of Lagunas, Oaxaca.
 The team continues to provide development opportunities for young talents and acts as a feeder team for the senior squad, ensuring the continuity of Cruz Azul's legacy in player development.